dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 ## Validating Data

 The following sections on validating and enhancing data will be better served by using a different data set with more reconcilable creator and place names.
-To do these sections, let's create a new OpenRefine Project by clicking **Open** and go through the steps again to upload the file *book.csv* from our sample data.
+To do these sections, let's create a new OpenRefine Project by clicking **Open** and go through the steps again to upload the file *schoenberg.csv* from our sample data.

 ### Reconciliation